seed-rs/seed-homepage/markdown/routing.md

 text after a `?`, but before `#`, and title is unimplemented in current web browsers, but may find use in the future.

-To make landing-page routing work, configure your server so that all three of these paths point towards the app, or that any (sub)path points towards it, instead of returning an error.
-The `serve.py` script included in the quickstart repo and examples is set up for this.
-Once this is configured, intial routing on page load will work as expected: The page will load with the default state, then immediately trigger the update prescribed by the RoutePage message.

 In order to trigger our route change through in-app naviation (eg clicking a link or pushing a button), include logic like this in the update function:
 ```rust